dannsam/xenko-docs/manual/input/gestures.md

 To turn on gesture recognition:

-1. Instantiate the configuration class for the gesture you want to recognize.
+1. Create an instance of the configuration class for the gesture you want to recognize.
 For example, for the drag gesture, create an instance of [GestureConfigDrag](xref:SiliconStudio.Xenko.Input.GestureConfigDrag).
 2. Configure the class parameters.
 3. Add the gesture configuration to the [ActivatedGestures](xref:SiliconStudio.Xenko.Input.InputManager.ActivatedGestures) collection.